dendronhq/dendron-site/vault/dendron.ref.commands.md

 ### Lookup Note
 - shortcuts: none

 Initiate a note lookup.
-This is the successor to the [[Lookup|dendron.topic.commands#lookup]] command, limited to just notes.
+This is the successor to the [[Lookup|dendron.ref.commands#lookup]] command, limited to just notes.
 It is significantly faster on large workspaces when compared to its predecessor and also comes with addiitional [[modifiers|dendron.topic.lookup.modifiers]].

 ### Task Create
 - shortcuts: none